Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 Meta launched Instagram’s short-form, swipeable video feature known as Reels in August 2020 as, let’s be honest, a response to TikTok’s growing success and popularity among Gen Z users.
 Though seemingly a TikTok copycat, the new feature was a hail mary touchdown for Instagram — with Zuckerberg himself admitting that Reels was the biggest contributor to growth on Instagram and the platform’s fastest-growing content form.

-Though Instagram may seem like they are going through an identity crisis (i.e. Adam Mosseri announcing it is not a photo-sharing platform that had social media managers shaken), Reels has been a hit with its users – first starting with 15-second videos, expanding to 60-second, and most recently 90-second videos.
-While Reels may be Instagram’s version of TikTok, the beauty of Reels is also its flexibility on the platform.
-These videos have the opportunity to reach 2 billion monthly active Instagram users through discovery, a user’s feed, or on the dedicated Reels tab.
+Though Instagram may seem like they’re going through an identity crisis (i.e. Adam Mosseri announcing it is not a photo-sharing platform that had social media managers shaken), Reels has been a hit with its users – first starting with 15-second videos, expanding to 60-second, and most recently 90-second videos.

 Instagram is already well established, joining the short-form video space with an audience already built-in through the years as a legacy platform — building a culture of subscribing to relevant accounts.
-Instagram has historically established a steady cadence of rolling out new features that users are quick to adopt.
-With the addition of Reels, Instagram built upon its Stories features lowering the learning curve and tapping into its built-in audience.

 While TikTok is an entirely different platform for brands to learn, Instagram has legacy loyalists and accounts that are already established.
 On TikTok, brands are left to build accounts from the ground up, discover their audience, and find their community.
-This can be intimidating for brands that are already familiar with Instagram’s features, have established audiences, and are familiar with Facebook’s ad capabilities.
+This can be intimidating for brands that are already familiar with Instagram’s features, have established audiences, and are familiar with Meta’s ad capabilities.

 YouTube Shorts

-YouTube Shorts was first launched in India in 2020 and to much acclaim officially was rolled out to U.S. users in April 2021.
-With ¼ of the world’s population being YouTube users, the traditionally long-form video platform was sure to make a splash with its new TikTok-style feature.
-Shorts are optimized for a mobile viewing experience, though they can be consumed via desktop as well.
-Similar to Instagram, YouTube has a Shorts Creator Fund of $100 million to entice creators to use their short-form video feature.
+YouTube Shorts was first launched in India in 2020, and, to much acclaim, was officially rolled out to U.S. users in April 2021.
+As of today, more than 1/3 of the world’s population are YouTube users.
+The traditionally long-form video platform was sure to make a splash with its new TikTok-style feature.

 TikTok vs. Reels vs. Shorts By the Numbers